Women's League (Switzerland): SWHL B

-Third division (SWHL C)
+SWHL C

-The SWHL C, previously known as the Leistungsklasse C (LKC) in German, the Ligue nationale C (LNC) in French and the Lega Nazionale C in Italian, is the third tier of the Swiss Women's Hockey League system.
+The SWHL C is the third tier of the Swiss Women's Hockey League system.
+It was previously known as the Leistungsklasse C (LKC) in German, the Ligue nationale C (LNC) in French and the Lega Nazionale C in Italian.

+The regular season is played with two closed divisions of eight teams each.

 The team finishing first is declared SWHL C champion and is promoted to SWHL B.

-For the 2023–24 season, there are fifteen participating teams:
+Fifteen teams participated in the 2025–26 season: